apache/comdev-events-site/source/_index.md

 Follow us on Twitter at [@ApacheCon](https://twitter.com/apachecon) for the latest news and announcements.

-<em>Disclaimer: Events called 'ApacheCon' or 'Apache Roadshow' (events
+<em>Disclaimer: Events called 'ApacheCon', 'Apache Roadshow' or 'Community over Code' (events in
-in bold) are
-official Apache Software Foundation events.
+bold) are official Apache Software Foundation events.
 Other listed events are put on by projects, or third-party producers, and are listed here to support our community, but are not official Foundation events.</em>

 ## Past Events & Get Involved